CassandraTolton/CassandraTolton/README.md

 - 👋 Hi, I’m @CassandraTolton
-- 👀 I’m interested in software devolopment
+- 👀 focusing on backend devoloping using c#
 - 🌱 I’m currently learning software documentation and creating programs to be showcased on my GitHub
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me